zfountas/deep-active-inference-mc/README.md

 <p align="center"><img src="architecture.png" width="600"></p>

-We test this architecture on two tasks from the Animal-AI Olympics and a new simple object-sorting task based on the dSprites dataset.
+We test this architecture on two tasks from the Animal-AI Olympics and a new simple object-sorting task based on [DeepMind's dSprites dataset](https://github.com/deepmind/dsprites-dataset/).

 ### Demo behavior